 Reasons it may be making loud sounds:

-- Unstable water pressure can cause your filtration system to make loud noises.
+Unstable water pressure can cause your filtration system to make loud noises.
 Check water pressure levels.
-Operate the unit under 14.5psi and 87 psi conditions.
+Operate the unit under conditions of 14.5psi to 87 psi.

 How Often Will I Need to Replace the Filters?